portmaster —

 EXAMPLES section at the end of the manual.

-utility is a tool for updating your
+The portmaster utility is a tool for

-Rather it uses the existing ports infrastructure, including what is located in
+have installed.
+Rather it uses the existing ports infrastructure, including

-/var/db/pkg.
-The focus of this tool is to keep the
+what is located in /var/db/pkg.
+The focus of this

-dependency tracking information for your ports up to date.
-This allows you to
+tool is to keep the dependency tracking information for your ports up to

-safely update a specific port without having to update all of the ports
+date.
+This allows you to safely update a specific port without having to

-“above” it.
-In the rare case where you do need to recompile
+update all of the ports "above" it.
+In the rare case where you do

-option exists to accomplish this.
+-r option exists to accomplish this.

-updates the port you
+By default portmaster updates the port you

 specify on the command line.
 This will occur whether there is a new version